dev-xo/remix-saas/README.md

 ## Quickstart

-Stripe Stack has support for multiple databases based on Prisma.
-The installer will prompt you to select the database your project will run on.
-Based on this choice, deployment files will be updated, allowing a successfull deploy to Fly.io
+Stripe Stack has support for multiple database based on Prisma.
+The installer will prompt a selector allowing you to choose the database your project will run on.
+Deployment files will be updated matching the required criteria to successfully deploy to Fly.io

 To get started, run the following commands in your console: